 Although less likely, other causes of cirrhosis include reactions to prescription drugs, prolonged exposure to environmental toxins, or parasitic infections.

 What are the Symptoms of Cirrhosis of the Liver?

 The symptoms of cirrhosis of the liver vary with the stage of the illness.
 In the early stages, there may not be any symptoms.
 As the disease worsens, symptoms may include:

-- Yellowing of skin or the whites of eyes (jaundice)
+- Yellowing of the skin or the whites of eyes (jaundice).

 What is the Treatment for Cirrhosis of the Liver?

-Although there is no cure for cirrhosis of the liver, there are treatments available that can stop or delay its progress, minimize the damage to liver cells, and reduce complications.
+Although there is no cure for cirrhosis of the liver.
+There are treatments available that can stop or delay its progress.
+It minimizes the damage to liver cells, and reduce complications.

 The treatment used depends on the cause of cirrhosis of the liver.